Young fundraisers help children in pandemic and poverty

 Inspired to fundraise?

-If you’re looking for a fundraising challenge, have a look at Virtual Global 6K for Water.
+If you’re looking for a fundraising challenge, have a look at our Global 6k for water.

 This year the Virtual Global 6K, will see the World Vision community take on 6K of walking, running, cycling, wheeling… whatever works for you.